-Throughout its 80-year history, the College of Mount St. Joseph has remained committed to ensuring that qualified students can to reap the benefits of a Mount education.
+Throughout its 80-year history, Mount St. Joseph University has remained committed to ensuring that qualified students can to reap the benefits of a Mount education.
 With growing enrollment and steadily rising costs, the need for scholarships to assist deserving students is even more critical.

 Below are general guidelines for establishing a named scholarship at the Mount.
-Specific criteria and means of funding can be tailored to meet donors' desires and the College's legal and academic requirements.
+Specific criteria and means of funding can be tailored to meet donors' desires and the University's legal and academic requirements.

 Benefits of the Scholarship